networkingarchives/network_robustness_ca_article/README.md

 * Extract the ZIP if necessary.

-* Open 'network_robustness_ca_article.Rproj', which should automatically open the project in R-Studio.
+* Navigate to the extracted folder and open 'network_robustness_ca_article.Rproj', which should automatically open the project in R-Studio.

 * The bottom-right window pane contains all the files in the repository.
 If you want to produce the figures with the pre-generated data, open 'robustness_figures.Rmd'.